2022 Annual Battle of the Bands & Solo/Duo Competition

-The DCBS deadline for entering the Band, Solo/Duo and Youth categories is August 14, 2021.
+The DCBS deadline for entering the Band, Solo/Duo, Youth and Best Self-Produced CD categories is September 21, 2022.

-The DCBS Battle of the Bands and Solo/Duo Competition will consist of a CD review and an all-live competition.
+The DCBS Battle of the Bands and Solo/Duo Competition will consist of a sample recorded music review and an all-live competition.

 American Legion- Cissel Saxon Post 41